douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * hararo - hair (usually refers to a lot of hair or hair as a collective)
 * harmonio - harmony
 * haro - hair
-* havante - having (present participle of "havi" - to have)
 * havaĵo - possession, property
 * haveno - harbor, port
 * havi - to have